terraform-ibm-modules/atracker/README.md

-# IBM Cloud Atracker - Terraform Module
+# IBM Cloud Activity Tracker with COS - Terraform Module
 <br/>

+Observability services - gives you the visibility into the performance and health of your resources on IBM Cloud.
+You can use these services to troubleshoot your apps and services, identify threats, detect performance issues, trigger alerts and more.

-This module is used to create observabillty service with activity tracking on IBM Cloud Platform with storage solution.
+This module is used to create observabillty service with Activity Tracking with Cloud Object storage solution on IBM Cloud Platform.

 Atracker module provision:
 - Atracker